Reasons Why Your Scalp Itches

 These are some treatment options for folliculitis:

-• exfoliation for hyper keratinisation, when follicle cells do not shed normally
+• Exfoliation for hyper keratinisation, when follicle cells do not shed normally

-• isotretinoin for suppressing sebaceous gland activity
+• Isotretinoin for suppressing sebaceous gland activity

-• antibiotics like doxycycline and minocycline to eradicate folliculitis-causing bacteria
+• Antibiotics like doxycycline and minocycline to eradicate folliculitis-causing bacteria

-• steroid spray to directly treat inflammation
+• Steroid spray to directly treat inflammation.

 Scalp Psoriasis

-Scalp psoriasis is a chronic autoimmune disease (caused by your immune system).
-It causes your skin cells to multiply abnormally quickly.
-Scalp psoriasis leads to thick, discoloured patches of skin (plaques) on your scalp and surrounding areas like your hairline, forehead, the back of your neck and around your ears.
+It causes your skin cells to multiply abnormally quickly, leading to thick, discoloured patches of skin (plaques) on your scalp and surrounding areas like your hairline, forehead, the back of your neck and around your ears.

 What causes scalp psoriasis?